Juicy Baked Chicken Breast

 Should I cover chicken while baking?

 It’s not recommended to cover chicken in the oven.
-This especially true for chicken breast or other cuts with the skin on, as the skin will be soggy and not crisp up.
+This is especially true for chicken breast or other cuts with the skin on, as the skin will be soggy and not crisp up.
 Chicken will bake evenly without being covered.

 Why did my chicken breast come out dry?